 |Associate/ Analyst - Asset Management (Dallas, TX)Westmount Realty Capital||N/A||Apr 17, 2018|

 |Associate Vice President, Asset ManagementColony NorthStar||Dallas, TX||Apr 16, 2018|

 Looking to the future

 Industrial real estate is deeply tied to the strength of the US economy, especially in areas of manufacturing and distribution.
 When the economy slows, production will slow at these facilities and businesses will suffer.
-It will be important for industrial facilities managers to become more efficient.
 As oil and energy costs rise, transportation costs for materials to and from these industrial facilities will also rise.
-Developers will be wise to find strategic locations for sites that will minimize transportation time and fuel consumption.
-Many manufacturing facilities are being closed as the United States transforms further into a service society.
-There will be opportunities to reposition obsolescent industrial sites into new and better uses.
+Industrial developers seek strategic locations in advance of distribution logistics as well as technology changes that prompt needs for data centers and yet to be discovered real estate solutions for technology innovations.
+Many manufacturing facilities are in the midst of redevelopment and repurposing as manufacturing processes evolve.